-- 1) Small angle Compton scattering of annihilation photons.
-It occurs in any substance arranged on the flight trajectory of the annihilation photons from the assembly (e+ source and samples) up to the active substance of the detector (i.e. samples, sample holder, housing of the detector and the active substance of the detector itself).
+1) Small angle Compton scattering of annihilation photons.
+It occurs in any substance arranged on the flight trajectory of the annihilation photons from the assembly ( $e^+$ source and samples) up to the active substance of the detector (i.e. samples, sample holder, housing of the detector and the active substance of the detector itself).
 When annihilation photons scatter at small angles, they lose small portion of energy, so they arrive on the left wing of the 511 keV peak [47], which distorts the line shape and leads to its asymmetry.
+This contribution to the background of the 511-line can be approximated by a step function [45];

+Fig. 3.12: To the determination of the energy resolution of the CDB setup at about 500 keV.

-This contribution to the background of the 511-line can be approximated by a step function [45]; - 2) Incomplete charge collection.
-Within the detector volume the free charge carriers (secondary electrons) may randomly disappear because of the electron-hole recombination, e- trapping on impurities, e- escape on the crystal boundary and so on.
+2) Incomplete charge collection.
+Within the detector volume the free charge carriers (secondary electrons) may randomly disappear because of the electron-hole recombination, $e^-$ trapping on impurities, $e^-$ escape on the crystal boundary and so on.
 Efficiency of these processes depends on the place where the photoabsorption effect took place (close to the crystal boundary or in its bulk; in the "death" area of the electrode, which collects charges or not, and so on).
 For HPGe detectors with the large crystals it is also important to take into account the so-called the "ballistic deficit" effect.
 Propagation of the produced free carriers to the electrode (which collects them) takes some time.
 If the photoelectric absorption took place far from the electrode, the charge collection time becomes longer, so not all charge carriers will be collected (within a fixed detector shaping time, about 1 $\mu$ s).
 Both these effects lead to underestimation of the registered energy of the 511-gammas;